Alexander Russell Webb: Life and work in New York City

+Unfortunately, this journal only lasted seven months, officially ceasing publications after seven monthly issues, in November 1893.
+While Webb was receiving funding from Indian Muslim donors, majority of the costs for print and publishing relied on the subscriber fees from New York City residents, as the journal was based in Manhattan.
+The New York City Muslim community in the 1890s was still quite small, and could not generate enough in sales, nor was the financial assistance enough.
+With the increasing financial pressures, as well as Webb's focus on various other endeavors such as the World Parliament of Religions in Chicago, it no longer was financially viable to keep the journal running.

+Although it had a short run, the journal became one of the first attempts at creating an Islamic press that highlighted Islam differently than the orientalist and missionary based accounts often found in New York City at the time.

 Webb was the main representative of Islam at the 1893 World Parliament of Religions in Chicago.
 On September 20 and 21, 1893, he gave two speeches.
 His speeches were entitled: The Influence of Social Condition and The Spirit of Islam and were published in the large two volume proceedings of the Parliament called The First World's Parliament of Religions (1894).

 "I have faith in the American intellect, in the American intelligence, and in the American love of fair play, and will defy any intelligent man to understand Islam and not love it."